ziadoz/awesome-php/README.md

 * [Snappy](https://github.com/KnpLabs/snappy) - A PDF and image generation library.
 * [WKHTMLToPDF](https://github.com/antialize/wkhtmltopdf) - A tool to convert HTML to PDF.
+* [WkToPdf Wrapper](https://github.com/umbrellaTech/wktopdf) - A wrapper to Wkhtmltopdf to use as a library in PHP.
+*
 ## ORM and Datamapping
 *Libraries that implement object-relational mapping or datamapping techniques.*